fabiomercorio/fabiomercorio.github.io/index.md

 - *AI Planning [formerly]:* domain-independent planning, temporal continuous planning, planning in mixed discrete-continuous domains, planning in hybrid domain

 #### Research team AI@CRISP-UNIMIB
 _"If you want to go fast go alone.
 If you want to go far go together"_.
-Proud to work with brilliant phd students and postdocs I have te honour to (co)supervise
+Proud to work with brilliant phd students and postdocs I have the honour to (co)supervise
 - [Lorenzo Malandri](https://www.linkedin.com/in/lorenzo-malandri-749bb652/), Postdoc in AI and Computational Linguistics, Dept of Statistics and Quantitative Methods
 - [Navid Nobani](https://www.linkedin.com/in/navidnobani/), Industrial PhD Student in XAI (Digital Attitude), Dept of Informatics at Unimib
 - [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PhD Student, Dept of Informatics at Unimib